Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-The analysis of public transport in Glen Iris - East shows that there are currently 51 active transport stops in operation.
-These stops offer a mix of train, light rail, and bus services.
-In total, these stops are serviced by 12 individual routes, collectively providing 5,254 weekly passenger trips.
+Public transport analysis shows 51 active transport stops operating within Glen Iris - East.
+These include a mix of train, light rail, and bus services.
+There are 12 individual routes servicing these stops, collectively providing 5,254 weekly passenger trips.

-The accessibility of transport is rated as good, with residents typically located approximately 273 meters from the nearest transport stop.
-The service frequency averages around 750 trips per day across all routes, equating to roughly 103 weekly trips per individual stop.
+Transport accessibility is rated as good, with residents typically located 273 meters from the nearest transport stop.
+Service frequency averages 750 trips per day across all routes, equating to approximately 103 weekly trips per individual stop.

 Frequently Asked Questions - Transport